What makes a tree protected and How to Find Out

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-If you work on a protected tree without the proper permits, you could be facing massive fines or even prison.
+If you work on a tree that is protected without obtaining the necessary permissions, you could face massive fines or even prison.

 Can I appeal a TPO and/or preservation order?

-Yes, you can appeal a TPO or preservation decision if it is unjustified.
-But, you’ll need be able to present evidence to back your claim and explain why you believe that the TPO or order to preserve isn’t needed.
+Yes, you can appeal an appeal of a TPO or preservation decision if you believe it is unjustified.
+But, you’ll need be able to present evidence to back your claim and explain why the TPO or preservation order is not necessary.

 Can I remove a protected tree?